 |

-in red).
-This is where you enter your court allowed
+This is where you enter your court allowed expenses.

-should enter a date for the year that you are using so the
+do this, you should enter a date for the year that you are

 |